threefoldtech/info_grid/src/advanced/contract_bill_report.md

-# Contract Billing Rate (Playground)
+# Contract Billing Rate (Dashboard)

-Now you can check the billing rate of your contracts directly from the `Contracts` tab in the playground.
+Now you can check the billing rate of your contracts directly from the `Contracts` tab in the Dashboard.

 > It takes an hour for the contract to display the billing rate (Until it reaches the first billing cycle).